stabilaprotocol/documentation-en/docs/mechanism-algorithm/shielded-SRC20-contract.md

 The `value` can be used as the input data to trigger the `burn` function of the shielded SRC-20 contract.

 ### Trigger the shielded SRC-20 contract
-**Call api: wallet/triggersmartcontract to trigger the shielded SRC-20 contract and geneate the shielded SRC-20 transaction**
+**Call api: wallet/triggersmartcontract to trigger the shielded SRC-20 contract and generate the shielded SRC-20 transaction**

 Method: Post